|$1,149 – $1,999||Price Range||$1,699 – $2,599|

 Rather than just offer one firmness level and hope it’s right for everyone, WinkBed has a soft, medium, and firm option (they call them Softer, Luxury Firm, and Firm).

-We recommend the Softer option for strict side sleepers.
+We recommend the Softer option as the ideal mattress for side sleepers.
 It’s soft, but not too soft.
 The Luxury Firm model is the most popular and it sits at about a medium on the soft/firm spectrum.
 It’s going to be ideal for all sleepers, including combination sleepers.

 The Firm mattress version is designed specifically for back and stomach sleepers—still a very nice mattress, but not nearly as much pressure relief as the other two options.